 Last year, the Sex and the Media session was pretty much the highlight of my weekend.
 I learned an extraordinary amount about what it really means to be a sex writer, and upped my anonymity ten-fold whilst I decided whether or not to come out.
 Unfortunately, this year, the session was repetitive and very negative.
 Whilst I understand that sex is not well represented in the mainstream media, Zoe and Nichi offered very few ways to get round the problems and fix it, which I found disappointing.
 There were, however, some good comments and questions from the other delegates.

 Day 2: Closing plenary (Cindy Gallop)

-Having become aware of Cindy Gallop relatively recently, I have been watching her work carefully.
+Having become aware of Cindy Gallop relatively recently, I have been watching her work carefully and, in fact, she was the person who – through a tweet of encouragement – pushed me to my final decision to come out as Stella.
 I’ve heard a lot of her talk before on the Savage Lovecast and Sex Out Loud, but it was a joy to have her address us directly, and to get to listen to her once again.
 She is a very money-motivated person, which I think some people find troublesome, but I actually really admire her ethos and I think her ideas are exceptionally well presented.
 She left the conference on a positive, but important note.
 In addition, due to the fact that she couldn’t attend the conference itself, she was streamed in on the big screen, but apologised for her absence, saying she would never usually give the closing plenary to a conference she had not attended and I greatly appreciated that she addressed this.
 It seemed to show a great deal of awareness and understanding.
 (This talk is available to watch online.)